Abbé: History

-A concordat between Pope Leo X and King Francis I of France (1516) gave the kings of France the right to nominate 255 commendatory abbots (abbés commendataires) for almost all French abbeys, who received income from a monastery without needing to render service, creating, in essence, a sinecure.
+A concordat between Pope Leo X and King François I of France (1516) gave the monarchs of France the right to nominate 255 commendatory abbots (abbés commendataires) for almost all French abbeys, who received income from a monastery without needing to render service, creating, in essence, a sinecure.

 From the mid-16th century, the title of abbé has been used in France for all young clergy, with or without consecration.
 Their clothes consisted of black or dark violet robes with a small collar, and they were tonsured.

 Since such abbés only rarely commanded an abbey, they often worked in upper-class families as tutors, spiritual directors, etc.; some (such as Gabriel Bonnot de Mably) became writers.

 Clerical oblates and seminarians of the Institute of Christ the King Sovereign Priest also have the honorific title of abbé.